MatiD11/CNAO_He-check_analysis/README.md

 # CNAO He-check analysis
 ## Project description

 This project analyzes .tif images obtained from a camera setup designed to study the Bragg peak position of a proton beam in a scintillator.
 The Bragg peak is the point where the proton beam releases the maximum amount of energy.
 The data were acquired at CNAO (Centro Nazionale di Adroterapia Oncologica) in Pavia within the context of the He-check project.
-Further information about the project and the calculation used to perform the analisys can be found in the file CNAO_He_check.pdf .
+Further information about the project and the calculation used to perform the analisys can be found in the file [CNAO_He_check.pdf](doc/CNAO_He_check.pdf) inside the  [docs](./docs) folder.

 ### Experimental Setup